JMSLab/Template/docs/production.md

 #### Deliverables

-  *  A list of any inconsistencies between text and code
+  *  A list of any inconsistencies between text and code, separated into:
+      * Statements in the paper that are inconsistent with the code.
+      * Substantive decisions in the code that are not documented in the paper.

 ## Paper